Can Music Licensing Be Done by a Market Mechanism? NPREX Says Yes.

 3. Catalogue bargaining power

-4. Usage permissions granted by the publisher
+4. Usage permissions granted by the publisher and agreed upon by the music user

 Legal Infrastructure: The Composite License

 NPREX’s Composite License consolidates multiple rights—mechanical, performance, synchronization, and master—into a single contract.
 This standardization reduces legal complexity and facilitates direct licensing, akin to futures contracts or ISDA agreements in financial markets.
+See here for more on the NPREX Composite License.

 Music as a Financial Asset